Should be "Cain Creek" because it will probably kill you

 -Know why this course has a countless number of signs saying "This is NOT a walking trail"?
 Because it looks like you are playing on a walking trail!
 To me it IS a walking trail with 18 baskets.
 You couldn't drive a coupe car through many of these fairways.
 You probably couldn't even fit a dirt bike through some of these fairways.
 This course is too tight and will sabotage good throws that appear to follow the "fairway" and will knock you into an unplayable spot.
 There's a fine line between punishing and unplayable.
 Most fairways here are like that one psycho tree dwelling, beet loving, super liberal pothead science professor that doesn't believe in A's no matter how well you do.
 You won't make a birdie (kinda like an A) if you follow that fairway.
 "Ya gotta learn to accept defeeeaatt maaaaaaannn!"

 -Okay, now THE main problem is hole 6.
 It's really bad.
 This is one of those occasions where Stan gets a ridiculous idea and blows it so far out of proportion where every one else is like "Seriously?
-Are you for real" He typically doesn't do that often; he did some of that at Angry Beaver but he usually does pretty well with designing holes.
+Are you for real" He did some of that at Angry Beaver but he usually does pretty good with fairway design.
 Hole 6 is only 522' and it's a par 5.
 It's nothing more than a walking trail that keeps bending to the right.
 It's just nonsensical.
 You will hit a tree I swear, unless you just drop your disc 20' until you get there.
 Open this hole up by like 15' feet and just call it a par 4.
 Or just make this into two holes because this hole is just deplorable.

 The next two holes are subpar. #7 has potential to be really good, but it requires a turnover and I don't think discs turn over exactly the way this fairway is made. #8 is ridiculous.
 It's impossible to reach because the fairway is too tight and it hooks to the left.
 Luckily, #9 keeps you from wanting to storm off because it's a fun hole over the lake.
 But after hole 10 it starts to get ridiculous again for a bit.